scala-ide/lagom-eclipse-plugin/README.rst

     Check the getting started page http://scala-ide.org/docs/user/gettingstarted.html page for instructions on how to install Scala IDE.

-*   Basic knowledge of the Eclipse user interface is required (in this guide).
+*   Basic knowledge of the Eclipse user interface is required.

-*   Basic knowledge of the Scala language is required (in this guide).
+*   Basic knowledge of the Scala language is required.

 Using Lagom in a Scala project
 ------------------------------